I don’t publish all comments; I only publish good comments.

 So I’m totally in favor of the First Amendment, and would never advocate that the state prevent you from speaking your mind.

-(Some regulated private-sector services are considered “common carrier”, a state-granted status that comes with both benefits — e.g., liability protection — and obligations.
+(Some regulated private-sector services are, or anyway should be, considered “common carrier”, a state-granted status that comes with both benefits — e.g., liability protection — and obligations.
 One of the obligations is that the carrier take on some of the speech protection functions of the state.
 For example, your Internet Service Provider shouldn’t be able to censor you just because someone doesn’t like what you’re saying.
-Common carrier is a deep idea, but my web site, or any single web site, doesn’t come anywhere close to meeting its definition.)
+Common carrier is a deep idea, but my web site doesn’t come anywhere close to meeting its definition.)

 Here’s a example of a comment I didn’t publish, except in this comment policy.
 It’s from “Allen” of rebuttals.org, submitted on 13 July 2016, in response to this post about Donald Trump: